Realm-Bot/docs/Commands/modcmds.md

    **reason** - to type the reason why you banned, this is optional

    **length** - type the time period you want to ban them for if you want the ban to be temporary.
-If you do not type a length the ban will be permanent untill you manually unban
+If you do not type a length the ban will be permanent until you manually unban

 ---